Lymah123/100-days-of-code/daily-journal.md

 - I worked on the API handling on the backend.
 -  I ensured that the API handlers interact with the SQLite database to fetch real-time data.
 - I replaced hardcoded data with dynamic data fetching from the database, ensuring that the data displayed on the dashboard is up-to-date and accurate.

+Day 66: 29/01/25

+Today, I started working on these enhanced features for the expense-tracker app:
+- budget planning and tracking
+- recurring expense automation
+- receipt image upload and storage
+- multiple currency support
+- Export functionality to CSV/PDF/Excel spreadsheet